Lalthathanga Khawlhring

-Lalthathanga Khawlhring (born 30 March 1998), commonly known as Puitea, is an Indian professional footballer who plays as a central midfielder for Indian Super League club ATK Mohun Bagan FC.
+Lalthathanga Khawlhring (born 30 March 1998), commonly known as Puitea, is an Indian professional footballer who plays as a midfielder for Indian Super League club Odisha.

 Club career

 Bethlehem Vengthlang

 Born in Mizoram, Lalthathanga began his career with Bethlehem Vengthlang in the Mizoram Premier League before joining DSK Shivajians's academy.
 After the 2015–16 season, Lalthathanga was named as the best midfielder in the league.

 DSK Shivajians

 On 8 January 2017 Lalthathanga made his professional debut for DSK Shivajians in their opening I-League fixture of the 2016–17 season against Mumbai.
 He started and played the full match despite DSK Shivajians falling 1–0 at the Cooperage Ground.